Sanizzang/Algorithm/Rule.md

 > 2. Choose the specific target.
 > <br />
 >
-> 3. Read a someone's code and try to get the more efficient way than the current code.
+> 3. Read a your code and try to get the more efficient way than the current code.
 > <br />
 >
-> 4. Make a new branch where you gonna work on problem, programming with you idea !!
+> 4. Make a new branch where you gonna work on problem, programming with your idea !!
 > <br />
 >
-> 5. Write the step 6 of the someone's description why it wan not effective, why your approaching is better the writer.<br />
+> 5. Write the step 6 of the your description why it wan not effective, why your approaching is better the writer.<br />
 >    => Here is the [example](https://github.com/DevStevenLee/Algorithm/blob/master/BinarySearch/WeightLimit_1939/Description_Steven.md) for this
 > <br />
 >